Penpal (novel): Plot

-Josh attends the narrator's 12th birthday party but seems troubled and says he thinks he's been sleepwalking; the narrator notes that this was the last time he ever saw Josh.
+Josh later attends the narrator's 12th birthday party but seems troubled and says he thinks he's been sleepwalking; the narrator notes that this was the last time he ever saw Josh.

-Years pass and the narrator – now a teenager – meets and begins dating Veronica, Josh's older sister, who is reluctant to talk about her brother.
-One night, on a date to the movie theater, Veronica is the victim of a hit and run in a movie theater parking lot, although the narrator does not see the vehicle.
+Years later, the narrator – now a teenager – begins dating Josh's older sister Veronica, who is reluctant to talk about her brother.
+One night, while the two are on a date, Veronica is the victim of a hit and run in a parking lot, although the narrator does not see the vehicle.
 He still suspects the driver to be the person who followed him on the way to the date.
-In the hospital, Veronica admits to the narrator that Josh has been missing for years after his disappeared one night, leaving a note on his pillow saying he was running away.
-During Veronica's recovery in the hospital, the pair begin texting and their relationship intensifies, culminating in Veronica telling the narrator she loves him.
-He later learns that Veronica has been dead for weeks and that her phone was never recovered after the narrator gave it back to her following the accident.
+While in the hospital, Veronica admits to the narrator that Josh has been missing for years after he disappeared one night, leaving a note on his pillow saying he was running away.
+During Veronica's recovery in the hospital, the pair texts regularly and their relationship intensifies, culminating in Veronica professing her love to the narrator.
+He later learns that Veronica has been dead for weeks and that her phone was never recovered after the narrator returned it to her following the accident.

 Now an adult, the narrator confronts his long-estranged mother about these incidents.
-The narrator's mother confesses that shortly after Veronica's death, Josh's father – a construction worker – was approached by a man who paid him cash to fill in a series of holes in his backyard.
-A month later, while he was landscaping the same property, Josh's father unearthed a coffin containing the bodies of Josh and a large, adult man holding him in his embrace.
-Calling the narrator's mother to the scene, Josh's father identified the man as the same individual who'd paid him to fill the holes, and realizes that he was responsible for abducting Josh and arranging for them to be buried alive together; the narrator's mother confesses that Josh was wearing a set of the narrator's missing clothes.
-The pair agree to keep what's happened a secret and Josh's father sets fire to the corpse of the man, refusing that his son rest with the stranger in death.
+She confesses that shortly after Veronica's death, Josh's father – a construction worker – was offered cash by a man to fill a series of holes in his backyard.
+A month later, while landscaping the same property, Josh's father unearthed a coffin containing the bodies of Josh and a large, adult man holding him in his embrace.
+Josh's father identified the man as the same individual who'd paid him to fill the holes, and realized that he had abducted Josh and arranged for them to be buried alive together; the narrator's mother confesses that Josh was wearing a set of the narrator's missing clothes.
+The pair agreed to keep what had happened a secret, and Josh's father set fire to the man's corpse, refusing to allow his son to rest with his abductor in death.

 The narrator reconciles with his mother, thanking her for revealing what happened.
-He confesses he'll never know why the Penpal kidnapped Josh instead of him, but supposes the man couldn't go with his plan to kidnap him and focused his attention on Josh, as the two friends looked very much alike.
-Suffering from survivor's guilt, the narrator wishes he had never met Josh so that he could still be alive, and admits that – believing there is no afterlife – he does not think the Penpal will ever face punishment for his crimes.
-The narrator concludes saying he loves Josh and cherishes all of the memories he had of them when they were young.
+He does not understand why the penpal kidnapped Josh instead of him, but reasons that when the man couldn't follow through with his plan to kidnap the narrator, he instead focused his attention on Josh, as the two friends looked very much alike.
+Suffering from survivor's guilt, the narrator wishes he had never met Josh, and admits that he does not believe in an afterlife, and therefore does not think the penpal will ever face punishment for his crimes.
+The narrator concludes saying he loves Josh and cherishes all of the childhood memories he shares with him.